 - When were you diagnosed with postnatal depression?

-- Do you take any medication for this?
+- Have you had any treatment for this?

 If your postnatal depression is linked with other health conditions such as bipolar, PTSD and suicide, your policy premiums will more than likely be loaded (increased).
 Your GP will probably be asked to submit a report to show how your condition affected or continues to affect your life.
 Please do not worry about this, the insurer can only do this with your expressed permission, and it can often be a positive thing.
 By getting access to your medical records you can then feel confident that the insurer knows everything that is related to your postnatal depression, before they make their decision.

 Critical illness cover pays out a cash lump sum of money, if you are diagnosed with a medical condition that is listed in the insurer’s claims set e.g. cancer, heart attack, stroke.

 People who have had postnatal depression that is well controlled, with no recent episodes of self-harm or hospital admissions, may have access to critical illness cover at normal terms.
 The insurer that you approach will want to know how long it has been since you were diagnosed with postnatal depression, if you have been left with any lasting symptoms and the types of treatment that have been used to help you manage the condition.